Durinder/Delivery_fee_calculator_API/README.md

 ## Specifics
 API accepts requests with JSON formatted payloads and outputs the calculated delivery fee in JSON in the response payload.

-API is built with FastAPI in Python.
+API is built with FastAPI in Python 3.8.10.
 ### Request format
 ```
 {"cart_value": 790, "delivery_distance": 2235, "number_of_items": 4, "time": "2021-10-12T13:00:00Z"}